Many other sponsors have also made the festival possible.

 Today it is one of the Commonwealth’s leading community festivals, saluting and showcasing the Bourbon making process and the storied history of Kentucky’s renowned industry.
 Many distilleries, plus genuine Kentucky arts and crafters, display their wares…on the lawn of Spalding Hall from Friday evening through Sunday.

-The attendance for last year's Kentucky Bourbon Festival -Bourbon Capital of the World™ was approximately 52,000 people from 46 states and 15 countries.
+The attendance for last year's Kentucky Bourbon Festival -Bourbon Capital of the World™ was approximately 53,000 individuals hailing from 44 States and 14 different countries as well as the District of Columbia.

 Each distillery plus the Kentucky Bourbon Festival may nominate candidates for induction into the Hall of Fame annually.
 The nominees are submitted to the Kentucky Distillers Association for selection.
 The successful candidates for induction have spent many years working in distillery operations or promoting Bourbon in the worldwide arena.
 Below is a list of the most recent Hall of Fame Members.